vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

         <img src="../ppo/Breakout-time-a.png">
     </div>

     The purpose of `ppo_atari_multigpu.py` is not (yet) to achieve the fastest PPO + Atari example.
 Rather, its purpose is to *rigorously validate data paralleism does provide performance benefits*.
+We could do something like `ppo_atari_multigpu_envpool.py` to possibly obtain the fastest PPO + Atari possible, but that is for another day.
+Note we may need `numba` to pin the threads `envpool` is using in each subprocess to avoid threads fighting each other and lowering the throughput.

 Tracked experiments and game play videos: